wakeupthecat/gastonaCpp/README.md

          win   for the specific windows modules and widgets gtk   for the specific gtk modules and widgets

-right now we have also sqlite and lua directories but they can be considered base.
+right now we have also sqlite and lua directories but actually they belong to base.

 ## Implementation guideline and goals

+### GUI

-We already have the EvaLayout manager translated in C++ with composition and mask mechanism so many GUI dialogs can be written just using this powerful layout.
-Later as secondary priority can be added other kind of layout containers like splitters, tabs and menues.
+EvaLayout manager exists already in C++ with composition and mask mechanism so many GUI dialogs can be written just using this powerful layout.
+Later can be added other kind of layout containers like splitters, tabs and menues etc.

 Of course we need a minimum set of zWidgets in both versions with similar or better functionality as the counterparts in java.
 While this seems to me an easy task in Gtk, as I learn it, it will be ardous in Windows, I guess.

-For the logic, since developing a listix like engine can take longer, I am about to build all the logic based on Lua, as it is done in jGastona using javascript.
-Of course extending lua to access the data structures of the widgets implemented with EvaUnits and in many other useful tasks for the GUI logic.
+### Logic

+A listix version in C++ would be desirable but it can take a little bit of effort.
+The first idea is to use Lua with some special functions as only script language for the logic.
+This is what is done in jGastona using javascript intead of Lua.

 ## Current status: Proof of concept